orra-dev/orra/README.md

 ![](images/orra-diagram.png)

 Orra coordinates tasks across your existing stack, agents and any tools run as services using intelligent reasoning — across any language, agent framework or deployment platform.

-Prototype rapidly today, scale to production tomorrow.
-No complex infrastructure required.
+From Prototyping to production, no complex infrastructure required.

 ### More coming soon